University of Pennsylvania: Rowing

 Rowing at Penn dates back to at least 1854 with the founding of the University Barge Club.
-The university currently hosts both heavyweight and lightweight men's teams and an open weight women's team, all of which compete as part of the Eastern Sprints League.
-Ellis Ward was Penn's first intercollegiate crew coach from 1879 through 1912.
-During the course of Ward's coaching career at Penn his ."..
-Red and Blue crews won 65 races, in about 150 starts."
-Ward coached Penn's 8-oared boat to the finals of the Grand Challenge Cup (the oldest and most prized trophy) at the Henley Royal Regatta (but in that final race was defeated by the champion Leander Club).
+The university now hosts heavyweight and lightweight men's teams and an open-weight women's team, all competing in the Eastern Sprints League.
+Ellis Ward was Penn's first intercollegiate crew coach, from 1879 to 1912.
+During his tenure, Penn crews won 65 races in roughly 150 starts.
+Ward coached Penn's eight-oared boat to the finals of the Grand Challenge Cup at the Henley Royal Regatta, though Penn was defeated in the final by the champion Leander Club.
+Penn's rowing teams are based at College Boat Club, No. 11 Boathouse Row.
+Penn's men's crew team won the National Collegiate Rowing Championship in 1991.
+Janusz Hooker (Wharton School class of 1992), a member of that team, won the bronze medal in men's quadruple sculls for Australia at the 1996 Summer Olympics.